 We found 3 orthopedic reconstructive surgeons who accept Humana Silver 3800/HMO Premier near Huntley, IL.

-Dr. Warren Jablonsky is a specialist in adult orthopedic reconstructive surgery.
-His clinical interests include hip replacement, arthroscopic surgery, and knee replacement.
-Dr. Jablonsky accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He attended medical school at Loyola University Chicago, Stritch School of Medicine.
-He completed his residency training at a hospital affiliated with Loyola University.
-He is professionally affiliated with Centegra Health System.
+Dr. Warren Jablonsky is a specialist in adult orthopedic reconstructive surgery and sports medicine.
+Dr. Jablonsky has indicated that his clinical interests include hip replacement, arthroscopic surgery, and knee replacement.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+His education and training includes medical school at Loyola University Chicago, Stritch School of Medicine and residency at a hospital affiliated with Loyola University.
+He is affiliated with Centegra Health System.

 Clinical interests: Arthroscopic Surgery, Hip Replacement, Knee Replacement